NewHeight/fluentpos-microservices/deployments/k8s/README.md

 Navigate to /deployments/k8s and run the following commands in the given order.

 - `kubectl apply -f fluentpos-ns.yaml` - This would create a new namespace on your local k8s cluster.
+It's important to run this command first.
-- `kubectl apply -f gateway-depl.yaml` - Pulls the Gateway Image, Creates Pod and Load Balancer Service.
+- `kubectl config set-context --current --namespace=fluentpos` - This sets the current working namespace to fluentpos.
-- `kubectl apply -f catalog-depl.yaml` - Pulls the Catalog Service Image, Creates Pod and Service.
+- `kubectl apply -f .` - Creates all the required K8S Resources and deploys to the cluster.

 That's everything!